Cloud Setup

 XLT ships with two small scripts that simplify the process of setting up and managing load test instances: gce_admin (for Google Cloud) and ec2_admin (for Amazon Web Services).

-The scripts will set up a cluster of test machines quickly.
-After the setup, you just have to add the machines to the master controller configuration: navigate to <XLT>/config/mastercontroller.properties on your MC machine, then enter the AC data the tools give you when you list the created instances.
-Now you are ready for load testing.
+The scripts quickly set up a cluster of test machines.
+After the setup, add the machines to the master controller configuration: navigate to <XLT>/config/mastercontroller.properties on your MC machine, then enter the AC data provided by the tools when listing the created instances.
+You are now ready for load testing.

-After your test finished and the mastercontroller has downloaded all the data required for report generation, gce_admin/ec2_admin can also help you to easily terminate all of your test machines.
+After your test has finished and the master controller has downloaded all the data required for report generation, gce_admin/ec2_admin can also help you easily terminate all your test machines.

 Google Cloud (GCP)